Teeth Whitening at Dentist Englewood, NJ

 If you want a gorgeous smile, visit us for teeth whitening at the dentist.
-In our Englewood, NJ dental office we provide professional teeth whitening services that can turn your dull and stained teeth into sparkling, pearly whites.
+In our Englewood dental office, we provide professional teeth whitening services that can turn your dull and stained teeth into sparkling, pearly whites.
 The process is easy and all you need to do is call (201) 244-7658 to get started.
-Schedule an appointment with The Team at DeSalvo Dental and by the time you leave, your smile will be much improved.
+Schedule an appointment with Dr. DeSalvo and we will do everything in our power to improve your smile.

 How does teeth whitening at the dentist work?

 At DeSalvo Dental, we can provide you with an in-office teeth whitening using professional-grade whitening solution.
 This is an important distinction to make because the whitening kits that are sold in the store contain solution that is not nearly as strong and will not produce the same level of results.
-Many of our 07631 patients visit our office after trying a kit at home, wishing they had come here first.
+Patients may also visit our office after trying a kit at home and wish they had come here first.
 The reason for the difference is that a store-bought solution will typically only remove the surface stains from the teeth.
 This can help to eliminate some of the stains caused by recent food or beverage consumption.
 It will not remove the deep staining and discoloration that is coming from within the tooth, but our solution will.

 Why teeth whitening at the dentist produces better results.